 At Rourke & Blumenthal, LLC, our Columbus medical malpractice attorneys have a decades of experience in the effective pursuit of medical negligence cases.
+We can help you use Ohio malpractice laws to your benefit.
 Our record of success includes the following;

 - A $3.5 Million settlement for a patient who suffered an anoxic brain injury after providers failed to monitor him after he had been given narcotic medication

 - A $2.7 Million settlement for the family of a young child who died as a result of a prescription error

 - A $5.3 Million combined verdict and settlement for a woman who suffered paralysis due to delays in the treatment of a spinal epidural abscess